 I never found out what ‘The old Crocodile’ made of our brief meeting.

-After surviving that PTSD legacy, my life-threatening two-year conscription in the ‘Border War’ my third decade, 20 – 30 started with an energetic work ethic available only to the twenty somethings.
+After surviving that PTSD lesson and legacy, my life-threatening two-year conscription in the ‘Border War’, my third decade, 20 – 30 started with an energetic work ethic available only to the twenty somethings.

 In 1981 I accepted an agent’s advice to adopt the name Andy Brel, and soon I was performing ten top dollar shows a week for much of the time while completing three years of Computer Science.
 I left South Africa the week after my final exam with the £1,500 allowance on offer at the time by foreign exchange control, showing up at Heathrow with a guitar and a positive attitude, for a new life away from the bludgeoning fist of the fascist government in South Africa.

 I knew no one.
 Literally.
 I started my first week in England in a £50 a week rented room in a house in a place where I woke each morning not knowing where I was.
 Literally.
 I only knew where I was not.
 I did not miss my South African home, in Chartwell, on 500 acres next to a Lion Park.
 Or regret my reduced living arrangements.
 I had an appetite for life.

 I got lucky fast.
 I secured my first paid gig a week after arriving.
 (Buffers wine bar in Weybridge.)
 I was working 7 nights a week within three months.
 My most commonly used advert at that time was: